segfaultman/SegfaultBot.py/README.md

 4. Create a virtual environment for the bot (so you don't accidentally mess up some libs used by the system) - 'pipenv shell'
 5. Install the required libs using pip install -r requirements.txt
 6. Run the bot - 'python bot.py'

+Stuff used for the project: discord.py (by Rapptz), Lavalink, Pomice wrapper (by cloudwithax)